-New Standards for Smart Sensors
+New Standards for Smart Sensors in IIoT

 To help address calibration and other smart sensor requirements, IEEE has developed the IEEE 1451.4standard.
 This establishes a self-identifying sensor (including its sensor type, manufacturer, and serial number) based on a Transducer Electronic Data Sheet (TEDS) that is either embedded on a chip in the sensor or downloadable from the internet.
 Standards for smart sensors support multivendor interoperability for critical sensor metadata such as device status, data validity, and time stamping.

 In the process industries, sensors were employed before digital communications or even electricity were available.
 Consider the flyball governor on a steam engine.
 The purely mechanical sensor and actuator work in tandem to throttle a steam valve to effectively regulate engine speed.